 - 22 years of age or older by the first day of the semester, or

-- enrolled in only online courses (form) or continuing education corporate training courses, or
+- enrolled in only online courses (Online Exemption Request Form) or continuing education corporate training courses, or

 - enrolled in a continuing education course or program that is less than 360 contact hours, or